Intuition is one of humankind’s most important skills.

 2: Listen to your inner voice when a voice inside says “I’m in danger right now”

 Recently I was in a bar when a big burly guy came in, narrowed eyes scanning the place.
 I sensed immediately that something was wrong with this guy, so I asked the man behind the bar if he knew who he was.
 Turns out the guy was a troublemaker and a vandal who had previously been arrested for smashing up a nearby restaurant.
-Thankfully I listened to my instinct and kept away from the man in question.
+Thankfully I listened to my instinct and kept away from this guy.

 What I noticed at that time was that my feet and hands suddenly felt warmer.
 My body was redirecting blood to my hands and feet—the classic “fight or flight” response to a threat.